Sisters of St. Joseph: Congregation of the Sisters of St. Joseph of Annecy

 The Congregation of the Sisters of St. Joseph of Annecy is an international congregation of about 500 sisters serving in the Congo, England, France, Gambia, India, Ireland, Senegal, Switzerland, Tanzania and Wales.

 After the French Revolution, the Congregation was revived by Mother St.John Fontbonne, on 14 July 1808.
 As Superior General, she undertook the consolidation and expansion of the Congregation to other parts of France.
 In response to a request from Bishop Rey who had previously worked with them in Pignerol, five Sisters arrived in Annecy on 7 May 1833.
 The new Congregation grew and developed, and their first mission in India was established in 1849.
 A provincial house and novitiate are located in Visakhapatnam (once known as Waltair), Andhra Pradesh.
 In 1891, a school was established to help educate the children of the Roman Catholic families based in Visakhapatnam.
 The school which was named, St Joseph's Girls High School continues to operate to this day, and is the second oldest school in Visakhapatnam.
 It is one of the oldest institutions set up exclusively for girls in India.

 In the summer of 1864, two Sisters of St Joseph of Annecy set out on a voyage from India to the UK to open a community in the small town of Devizes, Wiltshire, England.
 In 1946, Llantarnam Abbey in Wales was bought by the Sisters of St. Joseph and is home to a large community of Sisters.
 The Sisters farm the adjoining land.
 Llantarnam Abbey in Cwmbran, South Wales stands on the site of a medieval Cistercian monastery.
 The Tŷ Croeso ecumenical retreat center adjoins the Abbey.
 There are eight houses in the United Kingdom, under the provincial house and novitiate at Llantarnam Abbey.
 The congregation now numbers 60, in charge of 10 elementary day and boarding-schools, with an attendance of about 2000.
 In Scotland at St Mary's College, Blairs, 15 sisters have charge of the household arrangements and work of the college.

+In 1950, the congregation bought Tredegar House, Newport, from the Hon.
+John Morgan, who was disposing of his family seat in lieu of death-duties.
+The sisters ran the house as a convent and latterly comprehensive school until 1974, when it was sold to Newport County Council.

 On March 19, 2015, the Bhubaneswar Province of the Sisters of St. Joseph of Annecy opened St. Joseph's Hospital in the city of Agartala, Tripura, India.